stmcculloch/PrusaSlicer-WaveOverhangs/doc/limitations.md

 ## Current takeaway

-Warping is a known issue, not an ignored one.
-The main open question is not whether warping exists, but which mechanisms dominate under which conditions and how far slicer settings and process tuning can push the problem before support material becomes the better option.
+Warping is a known issue.
+Warping significantly limits the size of overhangs that can be printed.
+The main open question are which mechanisms are most significant and how far slicer settings and process tuning can mitigate the problem.

 For now, the strongest levers appear to be material choice, tuning of the layers above the overhang, cooling strategy, nozzle temperature, and being realistic about the span sizes where unsupported wave overhangs should be attempted.